3 Scholarships to the Story Cartel Course

-Since I taught the first Story Cartel Course at the start of the year, I hoped to create a community combining my passion for the writing craft with everything I’ve learned about publishing through Story Cartel.
+The Story Cartel Course opens for enrollment on Wednesday, May 21.
+Through the course, I’ve always wanted to create a community combining my passion for the writing craft with everything I’ve learned about publishing through Story Cartel.

 Let me take a second to brag about my students (or, as we like to call ourselves, my fellow Cartelistas).

 1. Story Cartel Course Alumni Have Launched Books…

 Here are just a few authors have launched their books since taking the course:

 - Audrey Chin’s As the Heart Bones Break

 - Birgitte Rasine’s lyrical novella The Seventh Crane

 - Jeff Elkin’s book of literary short stories, B-More Stories